 8.1 How do employee data protection rights affect the employment relationship?
+Can an employer transfer employee data freely to other countries?

-The employer is a personal data controller of its employees' data and is obliged to protect such data.
-The employer cannot share such data with any third party without a clear consent of the employee (with some exceptions such as a court's demand).
-The personal data protection rules also apply to candidates and to former employees.
+The employer is a personal data controller of the personal data of its employees and is obliged to protect such data.
+The employer cannot share such data with any third party without an express consent of the employee (with some exceptions such as a court's order).
+The personal data protection rules also apply to candidates and former employees.